co-cddo/open-standards/docs/_meetings/2015‐04‐13-data-panel-meeting.md

+---
+layout: page
+title: 2015-04-13 Data Panel Meeting
+permalink: /meetings/2015-04-13-data-panel-meeting
+---

 New panel members have joined the Data Standards Panel (Gareth Rushgrove, Andrew Pickford and Matt Wilson).

 The panel evaluated proposals on language tags and country codes at this meeting.
 Paul Downey of GDS acted as challenge owner for these proposals and presented them to the panel.